eirikhm/smokeJs/README.md

 - Add sound support for pickups etc
 - Add BG music
 - Add support for multiple BGs
-- entity should have children
+- Particle and emitter should be entities
+- support collide for particles
+- support 360degree particle emit

 License MIT